MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-entities-service-level-agreements.md

 > [!NOTE]
 >
-> - The maximum number of entities that can have active SLAs for your organization is seven.
+> - A maximum of seven entities can have active SLAs for your organization.
-> - The maximum number of SLA KPIs allowed per entity for your organization is five.
+> - A maximum of five SLA KPIs is allowed per entity for your organization.

 ### See also